HumANist society of New Mexico

 HSNM Events Calendar

 Codenames is a fun 2-team word game that's a bit like Password but much more interesting and enjoyable for both the game itself as well as socializing with teammates.
-Years ago I used to play the table-top version but playing online is much better!
-You can play using your computer or your phone.

 ***Please carefully read the entire posting before signing up.****